Cwalker2009/PythonProjects/README.md

-# pySQLite_Play_Ground
+# Python Projects
-These are a few of my projects where I utilized SQLite in python.
+These are a few of my projects in the python programming language.